JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8028 days**.

-And here is a just a random fact -  **Battle Creek, Michigan is referred to as the "Cereal Bowl of America."
-The city produces the most breakfast cereals than any other city in the world**.
+And here is a just a random fact -  **The brain of an ant has about 250,000 brain cells**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)